ldionne/mpl11/README.md

 we can discuss.

+### Multiple-dispatch everlasting problem
+Here is approximately what they do in the current MPL.
+Let Operation be the operator that we're implementing.
+We have:

+    template <typename OperationTag, typename Tag1, typename Tag2>
+    struct dispatch<OperationTag, Tag1, Tag2> {
+        template <typename T1, typename T2>
+        struct apply
+            : if_<less<Tag1, Tag2>,
+                Operation<T1, typename cast<Tag2, Tag1>::template apply<T2>::type>,
+                Operation<typename cast<Tag1, Tag2>::template apply<T1>::type, T2>
+            >::type
+        { };
+    };

+Or, in a more general way (but maybe completely retarded; we'll see):
+We take for granted that all arguments are useful for dispatching, which should be the case for operators but not necessarily for every multimethod.

+    template <typename OperationTag, typename Tag1, typename ...TagN>
+    struct dispatch<OperationTag, Tag1, TagN...> {
+        template <typename T1, typename ...Tn>
+        struct apply {
+            using CommonTag = typename min<Tag1, TagN...>::type;
+            using type = typename Operation<
+                typename cast<Tag1, CommonTag>::template apply<T1>::type,
+                typename cast<TagN, CommonTag>::template apply<Tn>::type...
+            >::type;
+        };
+    };

 ### What concept should lazy sequences model?
 Maybe they should model more than just Sequence?
 However, if we support more than just sequence_adaptor, we must specialize more operations.
 For example,